TsengPinRuei/JustCode/README.md

 | `docker` | Requires Docker and the configured image.
 If Docker is unavailable, execution fails instead of falling back.
 Use this for untrusted code. |
 | `local` | Runs local `javac`, `java`, and `python3` without a shell and with a minimal environment.
 This is convenient, but it is not a full security boundary. |

+Execution limits are currently defined in `backend/src/constants.ts`: Java compilation has a 10 second timeout, each testcase has a 1 second timeout, and combined stdout/stderr is capped at 10 MB.
+These limits are not exposed as environment variables.

 For Docker mode:

 ```bash